Comtech Telecommunications (CMTL) Gains But Lags Market: What You Should Know

-Coming into today, shares of the communications company had lost 0.28% in the past month.
-In that same time, the Computer and Technology sector lost 4.12%, while the S&P 500 lost 4.19%.
+Coming into today, shares of the communications company had gained 0.62% in the past month.
+In that same time, the Computer and Technology sector lost 3.41%, while the S&P 500 lost 3.6%.

 Wall Street will be looking for positivity from CMTL as it approaches its nex t earnings report date.
-The company is expected to report EPS of $0.10, down 75% from the prior-year quarter.
+In tha t report , analysts expect CMTL to post earnings of $0.10 per share.
+This would mark a year-over-year decline of 75%.
 Meanwhile, our latest consensus estimate is calling for revenue of $164.70 million, down 1.64% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for CMTL.
-These revisions help to show the ever-changing nature of near-term business trends.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 15.29% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 CMTL is currently sporting a Zacks Rank of #3 (Hold).

-Meanwhile, CMTL's PEG ratio is currently 4.39.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Wireless Equipment stocks are, on average, holding a PEG ratio of 2.96 based on yesterday's closing prices.
+It is also worth noting that CMTL currently has a PEG ratio of 4.3.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+CMTL's industry had an average PEG ratio of 2.83 as of yesterday's close.

 The Wireless Equipment industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 213, putting it in the bottom 17% of all 250+ industries.
+This group has a Zacks Industry Rank of 102, putting it in the top 40% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.